lev-tuby/concerted_rotations/README.md

 * Variance of normal distribution used to obtain step sizes in tangent space: `sigma`

 Sequence and sequence length are hardcoded in the code at beginning of `concerted_rot.c`.

+## Modifying the concerted rotation

+* Instructions on how to change the 7 free variables are included in the Mathematica notebooke in `Code/generic_move`.
+* The library produced by Mathematica+Python works using the DH hartenberg convention.
+In order to simulate a different backbone one has to write a function which constructs the DH bases starting from that.
+Check `Code/minimal.c` for a minimal example, and `Code/lib/CAT_moves.c` for the functions mapping a protein backbone into a set of DH parameters.